DSF RULES Ver9.0 (JUNE 2015)

 Subsequent Warnings: Made publicly or in PM at the discretion of the Staff.
 A note will be made to the member’s profile.

 Suspensions of varying length based on the discretion of the Staff.
 No discussions or explanations have to be given.
-Any further newly created aliases that cause problems or can be connected to the suspended user will also be suspended.
+Any further newly created aliases that cause problems or can be connected to the suspended user may also be suspended.
 There may be rare cases in which a permanent ban can be reversed, but that is up to the discretion of the Staff.

 Do not waste the Staff’s time reporting posts that are not against the rules and asking us to fight your battles for you.
 THE STAFF ARE NOT A BABYSITTING SERVICE.
 If a member shows a pattern of regularly attacking you without justification then of course report it and we will deal with it but otherwise, learn to fight your own battles without resorting to personal insults which are likely to come back around to you.
 Most of the time, if someone is being aggressive to you, it’s because you’ve been guilty of doing something aggressive yourself, so the best way to avoid problems is to think about what you’re saying and not antagonize people in the first place.